CapKenR/blog/elastic-stack/Install Elastic Stack.md

 # Getting Tomcat logs from Kubernetes pods

-I have been working with a client recently on getting Tomcat access and error logs Kubernetes pods.
-As I started to look at the problem, it also seemed like a good idea to move them up to the latest release.
+I have been working with a client recently on getting Tomcat access and error logs from Kubernetes pods into Elasticsearch and visible in Kibana.
+As I started to look at the problem and saw [Elastic Stack 7.5.0 released](https://www.elastic.co/blog/elastic-stack-7-5-0-released), it also seemed like a good idea to move them up to the latest release.
 And, now that Helm 3 has been released and no longer requires Tiller, using the [Elastic Stack Kubernetes Helm Charts](https://github.com/elastic/helm-charts#elastic-stack-kubernetes-helm-charts) to manage their installs made a lot of sense.

 ## Install Helm 3